-We have examined the Office of the Property Appraiser' of Franklin County, Florida's (hereinafter referred to as the "Property Appraiser") compliance with Florida Statute 218.415 in regards to investments for the year ended September 30, 2020.
+We have examined the Franklin County Property Appraiser's (the Office) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2021.

-Management is responsible for the Property Appraiser's compliance with those requirements.
-Our responsibility is to express an opinion on the Property Appraiser's compliance based on our examination.
+Management is responsible for the Office's compliance with those requirements.
+Our responsibility is to express an opinion on the Office's compliance based on our examination.